 Over time, sidewalks can become damaged from weathering, tree roots, and even regular use.
 A sidewalk maintenance program has been developed by the City of Mentor to regularly inspect, repair or reconstruct damaged sidewalks.
 The goal is to provide a safe pathway for pedestrian travel.
 Mentor Code of Ordinances Sections 913.06 and 1349.21 require that property owners be responsible for maintaining and repairing public sidewalks that are adjacent to their property.

 For the purpose of this program, the city is divided into 17 geographical areas.
 Each year, the sidewalks in one of those 17 areas will be inspected in accordance with the criteria established by the City Engineer to determine if sidewalk repairs are necessary.
-For 2016, the inspection area is Zone 2C.
+For 2020, the inspection areas is Zone 2A.

 Sidewalks will be inspected outside of the geographical area if a complaint is received on the condition of a sidewalk.